 The art of pitching

 Pitch a travel feature to the travel editor, an interiors feature to the property editor and so on.
 Write a very brief synopsis of your proposal, stating why it’s relevant or interesting and what qualifies you to write, film or record it – your expertise, your interest, your qualifications or all three.
-You can find out how editors like to be approached through a publication like The Artists' & Writers' Yearbook.
+You can find out how editors like to be approached through a publication such as The Writers' & Artists' Yearbook.

 If you don’t succeed with one pitch try another.
 Recycle your ideas elsewhere (but don’t let on).
 Adapt to suit the market and pitch more than one feature idea at once if you have plenty.
 Keep your chin up.
 Rejection is part of the process of freelancing.